barryclark/jekyll-now/_posts/2020-09-26-Angel-investing-Part-1.md

 equilibrium.
 A successful business even more so.
 Contrary to the popular myth that it ["only takes a good idea"][1] to succeed, the reality is somewhat different.
-A new business has a number of things stacked up against it.
+A new business has a lot of things stacked up against it.

 Of course, we intuitively know that [some ventures thrive][2], some in a huge way.
 So much so that in the last 15 years there is a global startup culture (link)